rkujawa/blog/about.md

 I'll be sharing stuff I consider interesting on this blog.

-You can contact me via [Twitter](http://twitter.com/RadoslawKujawa) or by sending that oldschool thing called e-mail to: radoslaw dot kujawa at gmail dot com.
+You can contact me via [Twitter](http://twitter.com/RadoslawKujawa).

 Thanks for reading!